Devolutions/RDMSamples-ps/module/entries/README.md

     ... and so on for ALL entry types
 ```

-The "entries" folder will therefore be organized a structure as close a possible to the Connection class
+The "entries" folder will therefore be organized a structure as close a possible to the Connection class, exception being of root properties that will be contained in the "Root Properties" folder.